Devstia/Devstia-documentation/docs/introduction/devstia-personal-web.md

 :::

 ## Terminal
-Devstia Personal Web native application includes easy access to the Linux Debian command line via the SSH protocol.
+Devstia Personal Web native application includes easy access to the Linux Debian command line via the SSH protocol on port 8022.
 This option is available as a menu option from the system tray/menu on Windows and Mac.
-The termianl app will automatically open on Macintosh computers and a built-in Mintty Cygwin based terminal will appear for Windows users.
+The termianl app will automatically open on Macintosh computers and a built-in [Mintty Cygwin](https://mintty.github.io) based terminal will appear for Windows users.

 By default, the terminal will automatically login as the `devstia` user in the user's home folder.
 Websites can be located in the corresponding subfolder of the `web` folder.